gobisan-ar/Bank-Transaction-Analysis/README.md

   ### Project Desctiption:

   <p style="text-align:justify;">
 Developed an ETL process using SSIS to extract data from multiple sources, transform it, and load it into the data warehouse.
-The data warehouse is based on a snowflake schema, which contains an Accumalting Fact table, a SCD and other dimensions.
-An SSAS cube was created using the data warehoue as data source.
-An Excel workbook was connected to the Cube to create Excel visulaizations.
+The data warehouse is based on a snowflake schema, which contains an Accumulating Fact table, a SCD and other dimensions.
+An SSAS cube was created using the data warehouse as data source.
+An Excel workbook was connected to the Cube to create Excel visualizations.
 In addition SSRS visualizations also created.
   </p>

   <br>